 Dark leafy greens can be prepared in many ways.
 They can be steamed, boiled, stir fried and added to soups.
 In fact, making kale chips in the oven or food dehydrator is becoming popular as well.
 One great way to cook your leafy greens is by simply sautéing and seasoning them.
 Using this method, you'll have tasty, nutritious greens ready to serve in no time.
 Additionally, you’ll be one step closer to healthier eating.

-Ok, let's jump in so you can learn more about why cooking with dark leafy greens is so beneficial, especially as we age.
+Ok, let's jump into why cooking with greens is so beneficial, especially as we age.

 Dark leafy greens like kale are packed with nutrients!